-Pork reservations for our once-yearly hog harvest will become available in the summer of 2020.
+Pork reservations for our next hog harvest will become available in late summer 2021.

 We raise heritage breed hogs.
 Unlike modern commercial breeds, heritage breeds are adapted to living outside where they can dig for roots and grubs, chew on grass, and enjoy the sun without fear of a sun burn.